China’s economic slowdown deepens, weighing on global growth

-BEIJING (AP) — China’s economic growth sank to a new multi-decade low in the latest quarter as a trade war with Washington deepened a slump that is weighing on the global economy.
+BEIJING (AP) — China’s economic growth sank to a new multi-decade low in the latest quarter as a trade war with the U.S. deepened a slump that is weighing on the global economy.

 Growth in the world’s second-largest economy slipped to 6% in the three months ending in September, down from the previous quarter’s 6.2%, data showed Friday.
 It was the weakest level since China started reporting data by quarters in 1993.